Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Milton

-Protecting pollinators is a key component of Milton’s sustainable gardening efforts.
-Incorporate native plants such as milkweed (Monarch butterfly host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval food sources.
-Avoid pesticide applications during bloom periods and do not use neonicotinoids.
-Design gardens for diverse bloom times and include larval host plants; avoid double-petal cultivars, which offer less pollen.
-Collaborate with the Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Protecting pollinators is a key component of Milton’s sustainable gardening initiatives.
+Gardens should feature native plants such as milkweed (Monarch butterfly host), coneflower, aster, goldenrod, and bee balm to support diverse pollinator populations.
+Avoid pesticide applications during bloom periods and eliminate the use of neonicotinoids.
+Habitat creation strategies include planting for continuous bloom, providing larval host plants, and avoiding double-petal cultivars that offer less pollen.
+Collaboration with organizations like the Massachusetts Audubon Society and participation in local pollinator initiatives are encouraged to enhance habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Milton

-The first 3–4 weeks after planting are critical for establishment, requiring daily monitoring and care.
-Integrated Pest Management (IPM) should be practiced, starting with cultural controls (mulching, proper spacing), followed by mechanical (handpicking pests), biological (introducing beneficial insects), and chemical methods only as a last resort.
+Effective post-planting care is essential for garden longevity and ecological health.
+The establishment period requires daily monitoring and intensive care for 3–4 weeks.
+Integrated Pest Management (IPM) should follow a hierarchy: cultural practices (mulching, proper spacing), mechanical controls (handpicking pests), biological controls (introducing beneficial insects), and chemical controls only as a last resort.
 Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-For diagnostics, consult the UMass Extension Plant Diagnostic Lab.
-Regular maintenance includes deadheading, dividing perennials every 3–5 years, fall cutback, and spring cleanup.
+Utilize the UMass Extension Plant Diagnostic Lab for accurate diagnostics.
+Routine maintenance includes deadheading, dividing perennials every 3–5 years, fall cutback, and spring cleanup.

 What Neighborhoods Do We Serve Throughout Milton, MA?